la2050/archive/_projects/2016/local-civic-engagement-is-hard-lets-make-it-easier.md

   unlock some of that potential.
 We believe through the use of technology, we can make LA the best place to connect by lowering some of the barriers that inhibit civic engagement.
+Please explain how you will define and measure success for your project.​: >- We will consider The Burg a success if we accomplish the following:

+  1. Expand the number of people who play an active part in their community and local politics

+  2. Improve communication between residents as well as between community leaders, elected officials, and civic organizations

+  3. Increase voter registration and turnout

+  As a nonpartisan platform, our goal is not to push a particular political agenda.
+Rather, we aim to get as many people involved in their community as possible and give them the tools to improve their city.
+Although it is difficult to measure civic engagement on the local level, there are a number of reliable indicators we will consult, such as voter turnout, the instances of locally driven campaigns and petitions, and the prevalence of community oriented discussions around public issues.
+These metrics, along with direct feedback from elected officials, organizations, and community leaders will give us a measure of the success of The Burg.
+Furthermore, by requiring users to register to vote or verify their status to access The Burg, we aim to directly increase voter registration.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/local-civic-engagement-is-hard-lets-make-it-easier/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0402902265741-team89.jpg
 organization_name: The Burg